Club: Clube Atlético Paranaense | Opening: 1999 | Capacity: 41,456 seats

 History and description

-The Arena da Baixada, also referred to as Arena CAP, got built in the late 1990s in the place of Atlético’s old Estádio Joaquim Américo Guimarães.
+The Arena da Baixada, also referred to as Arena CAP, got built in the late 1990s in place of Atlético’s old Estádio Joaquim Américo Guimarães.
 It officially opened on the 20th of June 1999 and was considered one of the most modern stadiums of Latin America at that time.

 The stadium could initially hold about 30,000 spectators and was temporarily renamed Kyocera Arena in the mid 2000s following a naming rights deal.